About Byther Farm

 Byther Farm, a 0.8 acre homestead – a smallholding in the UK – was designed using permaculture.
 The gardens produce approximately 85 per cent of the food and drink consumed at the kitchen table.
-It is home to Mr J and Liz Zorab, who runs courses in gardening and homesteading, writes, hosts the podcast called Gardening Demystified and has a successful YouTube channel, Liz Zorab – Byther Farm.
+It is home to Mr J and Liz Zorab.
+Liz runs courses in gardening and homesteading.
+She also writes, hosts a podcast (Gardening Demystified) and has a successful YouTube channel, Liz Zorab – Byther Farm.
 A local veg box scheme, run as a Community Supported Agriculture (CSA) project, was successfully piloted in 2019.

 We choose natural methods to grow an abundance of fruit and vegetables – without using mass produced ‘chemicals’.
-And we raise chickens, ducks and turkeys which are fed on organic feed and are given the freedom to roam on pasture areas and to express their natural behaviour.
+And we raise chickens, ducks and turkeys which are fed on organic feed.
+They are given the freedom to roam on pasture areas and to express their natural behaviour.